vatnz-dev/sops/docs/terminal/atma.md

 | Aircraft is west of KARRL, DEST is NZCH and is a jet                 | Direct to TULMI                          |
 | Level is `A100` and below                                            | via FPR on non-standard routes           |

+**For all the above or any coordinated directs, controllers shall have it noted in the aircraft's tag.**

 ### Assigned Heading Departures